Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Conclusion

 The findings were noteworthy, surpassing the performance of dropout—a commonly employed regularization technique—when applied to the UFOP-HVD, our target dataset.
 The method also demonstrated efficiency with significantly reduced sample sizes, offering promise for a range of similar challenges.
 Moreover, when tested in conjunction with dropout, the approach still yielded improvements in generalization, achieving state-of-the-art results for the UFOP-HVD dataset.

-Furthermore, we utilize a technique for comparing the quality of features generated by two models in a layer-by-layer manner.
+Furthermore, we introduced a novel technique called Layer Correlation to compare the quality of features generated by two models in a layer-by-layer manner.
 This approach was employed to compare models with and without the Simultaneous Learning method, leading to significant findings.
+Of paramount importance is the versatility of Layer Correlation; it is not confined to the studied models and presents the potential for broader application across a variety of models featuring convolutional layers.
+Additionally, we tested the Grad-CAM method for visualizing how the auxiliary dataset triggers the outputs of the target group, providing a complementary perspective.
+Ultimately, both Layer Correlation and Grad-CAM were leveraged to provide greater interpretability to our results and process.

 Within the scope of this research, we acknowledge certain limitations.
-Firstly, the hyperparameters related to the weight of each group and the inter-group penalties are manually adjusted, suggesting that further investigation into methods for automatically optimizing these values could be beneficial.
+Firstly, the hyperparameters $\lambda$ related to the weight of each group and the inter-group penalties are manually adjusted, suggesting that further investigation into methods for automatically optimizing these values could be beneficial.
 Secondly, while the proposed model is well-suited for single-class classification problems, it may require reevaluation for multi-label issues where a single instance can contain more than one class.
 In addition, the method currently utilizes only one auxiliary database per training; future research could explore using multiple auxiliary databases to investigate their impact on performance.

-In future research, Simultaneous Learning could be evaluated across various datasets and contexts.
+In future research, the method of Simultaneous Learning could be evaluated across various datasets and contexts.
 Additionally, considering that only a subset of the auxiliary datasets was utilized, it would be intriguing to assess the method with more data and analyze the impact.
 Lastly, extending the model to encompass other types of networks, such as regression and object detection, could present an interesting path for investigation.